nicsxr/url_shortener/readme.md

 ## Setup

  1. Create .env file in the root directory with variable called - URI (connection string for mongodb).
- 2. Change backend api url in /client/app,js
+ 2. Change backend api url in /client/app.js
+ 3. 3. npm i

 ## User
 Users are defined by their IPs (currently using expressjs's built-in req.ip method, which isn't reliable.
 Better way of doing it would be using headers('x-forwarded-for', 'x-real-ip') when run behind a proxy)